“The freezer will be full of meat this winter,” Pete tells his skeptical wife as he heads to the mountains for his annual elk hunting trip.

 Hiking into the mountains, Pete stakes out a familiar area and waits quietly in the tall grass and brush.
 The anticipation builds as his body stays on high alert.
 The nervous tension only adds to the anxiousness of the hunt.

 Suddenly, an enormous bull elk wanders through the trail, just as Pete expects.
 His position provides a nearly perfect angle and distance.
 He takes careful aim with his bow, pulling it back with careful precision.

 Plummeting to the ground with a groaning thud goes Pete!

 The arrow flies harmlessly into the trees.
-Pete’s shoulder has popped out, and the throbbing is excruciating.
+Pete’s shoulder has popped out, and the throbbing sting is excruciating.
 He rolls around on the ground in acute pain.

-Deliberately and triumphantly walking past the stricken bow hunter, the elk looks down at him with a slightly confident look as if to say, “I guess your freezer will be empty this winter.”
+Deliberately and triumphantly walking past the stricken bow hunter, the elk looks down at him with a slightly confident look as if to say, “I guess your freezer will be empty again this winter.”